The Honor Code of the Stony Brook University Renaissance School of Medicine

 Our honor as community members and professionals is maintained through accountability.
 We will act in accordance with this code and we expect our peers to do the same.
 We will act with honor to avoid burdening our peers with a responsibility for our own integrity.
 Actions not in accordance with the aforementioned standards constitute a violation of this Code.

-If there is concern that our academic or social conduct represents a violation of the Honor Code, we are obligated to report our behavior by contacting an Honor Committee member.
+If there is concern that our academic or social conduct represents a violation of the Honor Code, we are obligated to consult with an Honor Committee member.

 B. Interactions with Others